Astros in the Sky

 • 1950 AL batting champion

-• Played five games in the World Series for the 1959 Chicago White Sox in a losing effort against the Los Angeles Dodgers.
+• Played five games in the World Series for the 1959 Chicago White Sox against the Los Angeles Dodgers

 Howie Reed